lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ```

-3. If the input frame has no vehicles, then remove it from FIFO and send to Stage #4.
+3. If the input frame has no vehicles, then it is removed from the FIFO and sent to Stage #4.

 ```cpp
 					if ( 0 == numVehicles) {